Sven-Seyfert/VSCode-AutoItSnippets/README.md

 See the animated GIFs in the "Features" section above.

-When your current file in VSCode is in "AutoIt language mode" then just type `!au3` and the intellicence and the auto-completion mode will give you the snippets overview.
+When your current file in VSCode is in "AutoIt language mode" then just type the trigger key `!_` and the VSCode IntelliSense (Auto-Completion mode) will give you the snippets overview.

 ## FAQ